smislam/securely-share-secrets/README.md

-# Securely Transfer Secrets to your Clients
+# Securely Share Secrets with your Clients
-In this example, we provide a solution to securely transfer secrets between clients.
-The [AWS Secrets Manager cross-account access](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html) to share secrets between clients is a great approch.
-However, in certain cases this may not be possible when you have many clients that you will have to configure separately.
+In this example, we provide a solution to securely share secrets with clients.
+The [AWS Secrets Manager cross-account access](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html) is a great way to securely share secrets with clients.
+However, in certain cases this may not be possible when you have many clients that you will have to configure each separately.

-This application securely shares secrets with clients using elaborate workflows.
+This application uses `Public-key cryptography` based on [RSA Asymmetric encryption](https://www.ibm.com/think/topics/asymmetric-encryption) to encrypt Secrets.
+Then it securely shares secrets with clients using the following workflow.

 ## Sequence Diagrams
 **Sending Application Workflow**